Lord Mayor's Creative Fellowships Guidelines

 Assessment process is where applications are assessed against the assessment criteria under these guidelines and a determination is made for recommendation to Council’s delegate.

-An Auspice Organisation is an incorporated not-for-profit organisation with an ABN that accepts and manages the legal and financial responsibility of the funding on behalf of the unincorporated not-for-profit organisation.
+An Auspice Organisation is an incorporated not-for-profit organisation with an ABN that accepts and manages the legal and financial responsibility of the funding on behalf of the recipient.
 The organisation must be based within the Brisbane LGA.
-It may also be an individual with an ABN that manages the legal and financial responsibility of the funding on behalf of an individual or an unincorporated group or entity.

 An Auspice Organisation is responsible for providing a financial report on the completion of a project.
 It is not responsible for the artistic direction or quality of the project.
 If an applicant states in their application that they are being auspiced by an Auspice Organisation, a letter from that Auspice Organisation must be provided, signed by the chair, president or chief executive officer (or equivalent) of the organisation, agreeing to auspice the proposal.